Discrete mathematics: Combinatorics

-Combinatorics studies the way in which discrete structures can be combined or arranged.
+Combinatorics studies the ways in which discrete structures can be combined or arranged.

 Enumerative combinatorics concentrates on counting the number of certain combinatorial objects - e.g. the twelvefold way provides a unified framework for counting permutations, combinations and partitions.

 Analytic combinatorics concerns the enumeration (i.e., determining the number) of combinatorial structures using tools from complex analysis and probability theory.
 In contrast with enumerative combinatorics which uses explicit combinatorial formulae and generating functions to describe the results, analytic combinatorics aims at obtaining asymptotic formulae.

 Topological combinatorics concerns the use of techniques from topology and algebraic topology/combinatorial topology in combinatorics.

 Design theory is a study of combinatorial designs, which are collections of subsets with certain intersection properties.

 Partition theory studies various enumeration and asymptotic problems related to integer partitions, and is closely related to q-series, special functions and orthogonal polynomials.
 Originally a part of number theory and analysis, partition theory is now considered a part of combinatorics or an independent field.

 Order theory is the study of partially ordered sets, both finite and infinite.